South Carolina Science Olympiad: Results

+2024 Competition

+2023 Competition

+The 2023 competition featured an amended slate of middle school events due to a lack of registered teams.
+The high school competition included the regular number of events.
+Both Division B and Division C competitions took place on April 1, 2023.

 2022 Competition

 Like the 2021 competition, the 2022 competition did not include regional competitions due to lingering uncertainties regarding the COVID-19 pandemic.
 The state competition marked a return to an in-person format and included the standard slate of 23 events.
 While the middle school tournament was initially scheduled for an earlier date, a lack of registered teams resulted in both the competitions for Division B and Division C taking place on April 2, 2022.

 2021 Competition

 The 2021 competition did not include regional competitions due to the COVID-19 pandemic.
 The state competition was the first to be held virtually, and only included a selection of 12, test-only events.
 Many hands-on portions of some events were also cut.
 A trial competition was held on January 23, 2021, to test the virtual format, though only four events were run, and the results had no bearing on the actual competition.
 The state competition for Division C took place on March 20, 2021, and the competition for Division B took place a week later on March 27, 2021.